paniash/website/contact.md

 Feel free to send me your suggestions, queries or any message regarding topics that relate to me.
 I normally reply within 48 hours if not sooner through email.

 ## PGP encryption for email (optional)
 Below is my public key.
 If you wish to send an encrypted message, use this.
-Make sure to send me your public key else I will not be able to reply.
 Copy and save my public key to a file, say `demo`, launch a terminal and run `gpg --import demo` (or whichever is equivalent for your system).

+> Make sure to **send me your public key** else I will not be able to reply.

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----